PankajKumar9122/Puzzle-Assignment-Elitmus/README.md

 Node.js is a versatile and powerful tool for building server-side applications using JavaScript.
 Its scalability, real-time capabilities, and support for cloud-based deployment make it a popular choice among developers for building modern web applications.

+Project Name
+This is a sample project that uses ReactJS and NodeJS.

+Getting Started
+To get started, clone this repository to your local machine and follow the instructions below.

+Prerequisites
+NodeJS installed on your machine npm package manager installed on your machine Installing
+Navigate to the project directory and install the dependencies:
+Copy code
+npm install
+Start the server:
+arduino
+Copy code
+npm run start
+In a separate terminal, start the React app: bash
+Copy code
+cd client && npm start
+Open your web browser and go to http://localhost:3000 to view the app.
+Built With
+ReactJS
+NodeJS
+ExpressJS
+MongoDB
+Contributing
+Feel free to contribute to this project by submitting pull requests or issues.